 - If direct from the tap, I let the water sit for 24 hours before use.

-Sugar - 3% of weight of total liquid (water + inoculant).
+Black Strap Molasses / Brown Sugar - 3% of weight of total liquid (water + inoculant).
 ASSUME: 1 liter = 1 kilo.

 - I use Dark Brown Sugar which is more acceptable to organic advocates.
 I can't find a molasses supplier in Marikina City.
 I also experimented with white sugar and it worked just fine.

 - I use Special powdered milk sold in a bakeshop supply store.
 Best to inform store personnel that the milk will be used for fermentation.
 The store owner recommends a more expensive powdered milk but in my case, the SPECIAL (Sp.) type was sufficient.
-The cheaper types had a lot of milk extenders which ruin the fermentation process.
+The cheaper types had a lot of milk extenders which ruined the fermentation process.

 - Using and buying powdered milk from a bakeshop supply store is the cheapest way to make your nutrient solution as regular milk from the grocery is very expensive.